istobran/Pummelchen/README.md

 Compile Instructions
 ====================
-- Install Visual Studio 2015
+- Install Visual Studio 2015 Community Edition
 - Install Microsoft DirectX SDK June 2010
 - Build the Pummelchen.dll (the compiled dll will not work without the next step)
 - UPX the DLL using the prodived script (Pummelchen.dll works now)